chmp/cargo-wop/Readme.md

 ```

 Note, that cargo executes the build script in the generated project directory in
 which the manifest is found, not the directory containing the script.
-On option,
+One option,
 to use paths relative to the build script, is to change the directory at the
 start of the build script.
 Using the standard [`file!()`][file-macro] macro: